nrotella/nrotella.github.io/_posts/2020-11-17-kalman-filter-derivation-interpretation.md

 image:
 ---

 This post will detail a first-principles derivation of the discrete-time Kalman Filter, beginning with some probabalistic background and ending with a linear-algebraic interpretation.
 We'll also take a look at some practical considerations of applying the Kalman Filter - what if the state space is nonlinear?
-How are rotational states - for exampling, those belonging to $$SO(2)$$ or $$SO(3)$$ - handled?
+How are rotational states - for example, those belonging to $$SO(2)$$ or $$SO(3)$$ - handled?

 The majority of this content comes from my personal notes; it's a bit denser than other posts, but I find this the most satisfying derivation and insightful interpretation.